Reduce Sludge and Save Money in WWTP

 Increased organic loadings to a wastewater treatment plant required that the municipality consider capital improvements to increase plant capacity and satisfy effluent quality standards

-Scicorp BIOLOGIC® SR2 was introduced to the main, upgradient pumping station of the Wastewater Treatment Plant at a dosage rate if 4 litres per day (4 ppm) for a one month period.
-The trial program was completed to assess the effectiveness of BIOLOGIC® SR2 at improving plant performance, increasing capacity and deferring capital expenditures.
+Scicorp BIOLOGIC® SR2 was introduced to the main, upgradient pumping station of the Wastewater Treatment Plant at a dosage rate if 4 liters per day (4 ppm) for a one month period.
+The trial program was completed to assess the effectiveness of BIOLOGIC® SR2 at improving plant performance, increasing capacity and deferring capital expenditures and improve sludge reduction.
+Sludge odor control and sludge reduction needs to be achieved to manage wastewater odor control.
+Providing a sludge odor control solution often solves the majority of issues that communities face in relation to odor control.

 1. The addition of BIOLOGIC® SR2 caused an immediate increase in the indigenous Facultative Anaerobe population within the plant influent, resulting in an immediate improvement in plant productivity due to the reduced sludge.